Main Claire's Itchy Feet logo

 1. Do Your Research

-Even if you don’t want to plan your Thailand itinerary to the minute.
-It’s a good idea to have a good idea of where you want to go and make a vague plan.
-Do you want to explore the whole of Thailand? or do you just want to plan a Southern Thailand Itinerary?
+Even if you don’t want to plan your Thailand itinerary to the minute, it’s good to know where you want to go and make a vague plan.
+Do you want to explore the entire country or opt for a Southern Thailand itinerary?

 Did You Get Travel Insurance Yet?